 - To generate fees in a NIRP world, lenders must loan vast sums to marginal borrowers (borrowers who would not qualify for loans in more prudent times).
 This forces lenders to either forego income from lending or take on enormous risks in lending to marginal borrowers.

-- The income once earned by conventional savers has been completely destroyed by NIRP, depriving the economy of a key income stream.
+- The income once earned by conventional savers has been destroyed by NIRP, depriving the economy of a key income stream.

 NIRP in the U.S.?